 Techniques to enhance cognitive functions

 A few years ago, I came across a creativity researcher, Win Wenger.

 Wenger’s basic hypothesis was outlandish yet freakishly cool:

 Since our subconscious speaks to us visually and not verbally, we can enhance our cognitive performance by reinforcing our inner image-stream.

 Here’s an interesting use case:

-Imagine yourself sitting in a highly detailed room with intelligent people that you look up to.
+Imagine yourself sitting in a room with people that you look up to.
+For me that could be Albert Einstein, Charles Darwin, Friedrich Nietzsche, and Stephen King.
 Discuss with them, ask them questions.
 Visualise them as they speak.
-Soon, these imaginary avatars will start to surprise you, or contradict you, or challenge you, even though their words, of course, comes from within yourself.
+Soon, these imaginary avatars might start to surprise you, or contradict you, or challenge you, even though their words, of course, comes from somewhere within yourself.